Spacecraft propulsion

 Spacecraft propulsion is any method used to accelerate spacecraft and artificial satellites.
 In-space propulsion exclusively deals with propulsion systems used in the vacuum of space and should not be confused with space launch or atmospheric entry.

-Several methods of pragmatic spacecraft propulsion have been developed each having its own drawbacks and advantages.
-Most satellites have simple reliable chemical thrusters (often monopropellant rockets) or resistojet rockets for orbital station-keeping and some use momentum wheels for attitude control.
-Soviet bloc satellites have used electric propulsion for decades, and newer Western geo-orbiting spacecraft are starting to use them for north–south station-keeping and orbit raising.
-Interplanetary vehicles mostly use chemical rockets as well, although a few have used ion thrusters and Hall-effect thrusters (two different types of electric propulsion) to great success.
+Several methods of pragmatic spacecraft propulsion have been developed, each having its own drawbacks and advantages.
+Most satellites have simple reliable chemical thrusters (often monopropellant rockets) or resistojet rockets for orbital station-keeping, while a few use momentum wheels for attitude control.
+Russian and antecedent Soviet bloc satellites have used electric propulsion for decades, and newer Western geo-orbiting spacecraft are starting to use them for north–south station-keeping and orbit raising.
+Interplanetary vehicles mostly use chemical rockets as well, although a few have used electric propulsion such as ion thrusters and Hall-effect thrusters.
+Various technologies need to support everything from small satellites and robotic deep space exploration to space stations and human missions to Mars.

-Hypothetical in-space propulsion technologies describe the propulsion technologies that could meet future space science and exploration needs.
-These propulsion technologies are intended to provide effective exploration of the Solar System and will permit mission designers to plan missions to "fly anytime, anywhere, and complete a host of science objectives at the destinations" and with greater reliability and safety.
-With a wide range of possible missions and candidate propulsion technologies, the question of which technologies are "best" for future missions is a difficult one.
-A portfolio of propulsion technologies should be developed to provide optimum solutions for a diverse set of missions and destinations.
+Hypothetical in-space propulsion technologies describe propulsion technologies that could meet future space science and exploration needs.
+These propulsion technologies are intended to provide effective exploration of the Solar System and may permit mission designers to plan missions to "fly anytime, anywhere, and complete a host of science objectives at the destinations" and with greater reliability and safety.
+With a wide range of possible missions and candidate propulsion technologies, the question of which technologies are "best" for future missions is a difficult one; expert opinion now holds that a portfolio of propulsion technologies should be developed to provide optimum solutions for a diverse set of missions and destinations.

 Purpose and function

+The primary goals of Space exploration are to reach the destination safely, quickly, with a large quantity of payload mass, and relatively inexpensively.
+The act of reaching the destination requires an in-space propulsion system, and the other metrics are modifiers to this fundamental action.
+Propulsion technologies can significantly improve a number of critical aspects of the mission.

+When launching a spacecraft from Earth, a propulsion method must overcome a higher gravitational pull to provide a positive net acceleration.
+When in space, the purpose of a propulsion system is to change the velocity, or v, of a spacecraft, in order to establish the desired trajectory.

-In-space propulsion begins where the upper stage of the launch vehicle leaves off; performing the functions of primary propulsion, reaction control, station keeping, precision pointing, and orbital maneuvering.
-The main engines used in space provide the primary propulsive force for orbit transfer, planetary trajectories and extra planetary landing and ascent.
+In-space propulsion begins where the upper stage of the launch vehicle leaves off, performing the functions of primary propulsion, reaction control, station keeping, precision pointing, and orbital maneuvering.
+The main engines used in space provide the primary propulsive force for orbit transfer, planetary trajectories, and extra planetary landing and ascent.
 The reaction control and orbital maneuvering systems provide the propulsive force for orbit maintenance, position control, station keeping, and spacecraft attitude control.